Fr3dMer/Fr3dMer.github.io/about.md

 ---
-layout: default
+layout: about
 title: About me
+name: Freddie
 ---
-# A bit about me

 Hi my name is Freddie.
-I am someone who likes to tinker with things and figure out how things works mostly through breaking them.
+I like to tinker with things and figure out how they work mostly through breaking them.

-I am a budding geneticist with an intrest in bioinformatics.
+I'm a budding geneticist with an intrest in bioinformatics and the application of algorithms in the analysis of large datasets.
+I have a degree in Medical Genetics and work in a NHS Genomics Laboratory Hub.

-This website/blog will be my place to chronicle these projects and some of the things I’ve been working on in my free time.
+This website/blog will be my place to showcase these projects and some of the things I’ve been working on in my free time.

-I have 2 years practical experience as a medical laboratory technician, performing a range of techniques such as seqeuencing, fragment analysis and RT-qPCR.
-I also perform basic anlysis of data gained from these assays.
-I am resposible for many services and soley responsible for running 3 services (BRAF fussion testing, Import of data in BlueFuse data and Sanger sequencing).